MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

 </fetch>
 ```

-For distribution-based questions like above, data will be grouped by one or more field (`statuscode`), together with an aggregation (`count`) that returns the number for each group (i.e. `failed`, `succeeded` etc.).
+For distribution-based questions like above, data will be grouped by one or more fields (`statuscode`), together with an aggregation (`count`) that returns the number for each group (that is, `failed`, `succeeded` etc.).

 Each of the returned records contains fields such as:

 - `flowsession_count`: The number of times the workflow has been run.
 - `flowsession_regardingobjectid`: The unique identifier for the flow run.
-- `flowsession_statuscode`: The status of the flow run (e.g., "Failed").
+- `flowsession_statuscode`: The status of the flow run (for example, "Failed").
 - `workflow_name`: The name of the flow.

 So, if you wanted to know how many times a specific flow has been run, you would look at the flowsession_count field of the record where workflow_name is *your flow name*.

 ## Prompting best-practices

 - **Be specific:** The more specific you are with your prompt, the better the AI will understand and respond.
-If the AI is not producing the desired output, don't worry, simply try again by adjusting your prompt.
+If the AI isn't producing the desired output, don't worry, try again by adjusting your prompt.
 - **Experiment with prompts:** If you're not getting the results you were expecting, try rephrasing your prompt or provide more context.
-- **Provide feedback:** If the AI produced great or unsatisfactory responses, don't hesitate to let us know by selecting the thumps up or down with an option to provide even more verbose feedback via the *Tell Microsoft what you liked about this feature* link that appears below.
+- **Provide feedback:** If the AI produced great or unsatisfactory responses, don't hesitate to let us know by selecting the thumps up or down with an option to provide even more verbose feedback via the *Tell Microsoft what you liked about this feature* link that appears underneath.

 ## Prompt examples

-The list below provides some example prompts that can be used as prompt starters for your own use-cases.
-However, please note that some of these prompts may not be applicable or return incorrect results, which is influenced by the AI model, actual prompt and the activity data available to you based on your permissions.
+The following list provides some example prompts that can be used as prompt starters for your own use-cases.
+However, please note that some of these prompts may not be applicable or return incorrect results, since the accuracy may be influenced model understanding, the actual prompt and the activity data available to you based on your permissions.
 We therefore recommend that you review and validate the returned results and fetchXml query as outlined [here](#validate-fetchxml-query-results-generated-by-copilot).

 ### Runs